 Because broth has seasonings that stock doesn’t, you could just toss in a few veggies or beans to make an easy, homemade soup.
 At breakfast, cook oatmeal in broth instead of water or milk for a savory take that you can top with an egg and veggies.
 If you’d rather stick with dinner options, try this Creamy Thai Sweet Potato Curry from Pinch of Yum.
 Keep it vegetarian with vegetable broth, or feel free to use chicken broth instead.

 Don’t resign yourself to eating white rice with every dinner just because you made too much for last night’s meal.
 Transform them into simple, tasty Parmesan Rice Cakes from An Oregon Cottage.
 (Bonus: This recipe is great for using up leftover breadcrumbs too.)
 Or for a sweet take, use it in rice pudding, like this one from Tastes Better from Scratch.

 Sweetened condensed milk

 Sweetened condensed milk can transform a dessert chewy, sweet, and just plain delicious.
 But if you’ve already got one cake or tray of bars on hand, you probably aren’t rushing to make more sweet stuff (though no judgment if you are).
 Instead, drizzle a little sweetened condensed milk over fruit for an instant dessert, or stir it into a coffee drink even your barista would be proud of.
-Try this recipe for My Ultimate Iced Coffee from Simply Delicious, and don’t miss this genius hack for the best iced coffee.
+Try this recipe for My Ultimate Iced Coffee from Simply Delicious.

 Hot dog and hamburger buns